fastlook/Fastlook-remote-assistance-software/README.md

 3. Input the ID displayed on the fastlook of the other party into the "opposite party ID" box of fastlook, and enter the password set by the other party, and then connect.

+The source code is not provided at this time.
+The document description and release version are provided to run the test.
+Again, this software only provides Windows version, please use it under windows.
+Now provide free client version, if there are sponsors, givers, need to know the relevant technology, need the whole system, please use the following contact information!

 contact information:

 Wechat: wb645671796

 QQ:645671796